11 Outer Quad Exercises & Trick To Hit Outer Thighs (Big Quad Sweep Secret)

 A bearded man wearing grey t-shirt sleeping comfortably in a bed with white sheet and white pillow.

-However, for those wondering is 6 hours of sleep enough to build muscle vs 7 hours to grow muscle, it will all depend on genetics—some studies have proven that some individuals require only 4 hours of sleep!
+However, for those curious about whether 6 hours of sleep is sufficient to build muscle compared to 7 hours, it will all depend on genetics—some studies have proven that some individuals require only 4 hours of sleep!

 Ankle mobility is one of the major reasons many people do not excel at leg exercises and are not able to do them effectively.
 When the ankles are mobile and flexible, the torso can be in a more upright position resulting in an increased focus on the quads.